Trazodone in Brief

 - 29. Sasada K, Iwamoto K, Kawano N, Kohmura K, Yamamoto M, Aleksic B, Ebe K, Noda Y, Ozaki N. Effects of repeated dosing trazodone, or placebo on driving performance and cognitive function in healthy volunteers.
 Hum Psychopharmacol.
 2013 May;28(3):281-6.
 PubMed

 - 30. Camargos EF, Louzada LL, Quintas JL, Naves JO, Louzada FM, Nóbrega OT.
 Trazodone Improves Sleep Parameters in Alzheimer Disease Patients: A Randomized, Double-Blind, and Placebo-Controlled Study.
 Am J Geriatr Psychiatry.
 2014 Jan 4.
 PubMed

 Published: March 31, 2008

-- As Trazodone has strong sedating properties it is often used at night-time as a sleep aid.
+- Trazodone has strong sedating properties and is often used at night-time as a sleep aid.

 - Approved by the U.S. FDA in 1982, Trazodone is chemically related to Serzone (Nefazodone) and shares its actions.